 You want HIGH direct heat for this recipe initially, this will give the exterior of the steak a nice crusty exterior For the last 5 minutes of cooking, move the steaks off of the direct heat and baste with a little of the remaining marinade that is amped up with additional garlic.
 These kebabs will make your tongue tingle in the most amazing way possible.

 More Marinated Steak Recipes

 Brazilian Steak Recipe

 Anytime you have a hankering for some Brazilian steak but you don’t have the time to head to a Brazilian steakhouse, turn to this recipe!

 Please let me know what you think about this recipe in the comments section below!
 This post was originally published in July 2016.
 We recently updated it with more information and helpful tips.
 The recipe remains the same.

 - 2 Tablespoons freshly minced garlic

+- Rest, slice, and serve.
 Remove the steaks from the grill and allow to rest for several minutes before slicing from the skewers to serve.

 The Grill Squad is our exclusive membership program that will transform bland cookouts into booming barbecues that you'll remember for a lifetime.
 The technique and skills you learn will bring your backyard cookouts to a new level.
 For the cost of a full brisket, you'll get annual access to an exclusive BBQ community, Pitmaster Classes, discounts, and much much more!